Oct. 2 Column: Garden Lessons

 Even though I waited until nearly June 1 to plant my tomato seedlings, they struggled for months.
 We ended up with a small harvest by the end of the season that paled in comparison to our usual haul.

 Last year, my ‘Musica’ pole beans struggled mightily and produced poorly.
 After researching more heat-tolerant varieties, I grew ‘Fortex’ and ‘Rattlesnake’ beans.
-While the latter did fairly well, the ‘Fortex’ was very prolific.
+While the latter did fairly well, ‘Fortex’ was very prolific.
 I’ll definitely grow that one again in 2023.

 I’m going to skip growing leeks next year.
-They’ve always been amazingly vigorous but this year, they bolted to seed and their normally tender stems were thick and woody.
+They’ve always been amazingly vigorous.
+But this year, they bolted to seed and their normally tender stems were thick and woody.

 What is one last takeaway from the 2022 growing season?
 Two zucchini plants were plenty.